• Menu

 1. GETTING TO BHUTAN

 A. Due to Bhutan’s restrictions and control on visitors into the country, it’s not possible to book your own flight into Paro, so we book your flights into and out of Bhutan for you.
-Usually this is from Bangkok, where most people stay prior to the start of your tour.
+Usually this is from Bangkok, where most people stay prior to the start of the tour.
 But there are flights into Bhutan from Delhi, Calcutta and Kathmandu (which we would also book), if you prefer to fly from one of those destinations and meet the group in Paro for the start of the tour.

 Q. When I arrive in Bangkok before the tour, what’s the best way to get a taxi?